Gaining New Clients From Marketing

 What Is Your Goal?

-If your business needs 25% growth then great, what does that look like in monetary terms? £500,000 increase in turnover?
+If your business needs 25% growth then ask yourself, what does that look like in monetary terms? £500,000 increase in turnover?

-There is no point approaching your marketing without first deciding what your business needs.
-Let's start at the beginning – what’s your driver?
+There is no point approaching marketing strategies without first deciding what your business needs.
+Let's start from the beginning – what’s your driver?
 Why do you need to grow?